1923mitsuyu/Aussie-English/README.md

 ・　SwiftData

 ## What I want to add to the app in the future
 One thing I would like to implement in the future is the push notification function.
 When it comes to learning languages, it is essential to study the languages every day even a little bit, so I believe that it is reasonable to send a notification every morning to encourage users to access the app and spare some time to learn something new.
 Another thing is the addition of audio to the example sentences.
-In addition to vocabulary, accents make it challenging for people from other countries, even in Australia, to understand what locals say.
+In addition to vocabulary, accents make it challenging for people from other countries to understand what locals say.
 Therefore, I am planning to add audio so that users can practice listening or just pronouncing words.